Validators and Validator Clients

-- Inactivity Leak: When a validator fails to make attestations while finalization on the beacon chain has stalled2, the stake of the validator is reduced by a small amount (in addition to the usual loss of associated rewards).
+- Inactivity Leak: When a validator fails to make attestations while finalization on the beacon chain has stalled2, the stake of the validator is issued an “inactivity penalty”.

 - Slashing Penalty: When a validator produces messages that violate the Casper FFG rules, the validator is immediately slashed - the validator’s stake is reduced by a small fraction3 and the validator is removed from participating in consensus (and hence loses on all future rewards).
 Moreover, until the ability to transfer or withdraw staked ETH is introduced, the validator’s stake will remain locked & unusable on the Beacon Chain.

 The first two types of losses can be experienced if the validator’s VC goes offline.
 The third type - slashing penalty - can only be experienced as a result of an incorrectly set up validator client (or an explicit attack on Eth2.0 consensus).

 In the context of failovers & redundancy, the main priority should be to prevent slashing penalties at all costs, but also to improve uptime to reduce lost rewards and potential inactivity leaks.

 Dangers of Redundant Validator Clients